-- (a) is the net result of: - 1) the net asset value per share of the Portfolio shares determined as of the end of the current Valuation Period, plus - 2) the per share amount of any dividend (or, if applicable, capital gain distributions) made by the Portfolio on shares if the "ex-dividend" date occurs during the current Valuation Period, minus or plus - 3) a per unit charge or credit for any taxes incurred by or provided for in the Sub-Account, which is determined by GWL&A to have resulted from the investment operations of the Sub-Account, and - (b) is the net asset value per share of the Portfolio shares determined as of the end of the immediately preceding Valuation Period, and - (c) is an amount representing the Mortality and Expense Risk Charge deducted from each Sub-Account on a daily basis.
-Such amount is equal to 0.65% if you have selected Death Benefit option 1 or 0.70% if you have selected Death Benefit option 2 on Contracts issued before May 1, 2003 and 0.85% if you have selected Death Benefit option 2 on Contracts issued on May 1, 2003 or thereafter.
+(a) is the net result of:

+- 1) the net asset value per share of the Portfolio shares determined as of the end of the current Valuation Period, plus - 2) the per share amount of any dividend (or, if applicable, capital gain distributions) made by the Portfolio on shares if the "ex-dividend" date occurs during the current Valuation Period, minus or plus - 3) a per unit charge or credit for any taxes incurred by or provided for in the Sub-Account, which is determined by First Great-West to have resulted from the investment operations of the Sub-Account, and

+(b) is the net result of:

+- (i) the net asset value per share of the Portfolio shares held in the Sub-Account determined as of the end of the immediately preceding Valuation Period; minus or plus - (ii) the per unit charge or credit for any taxes incurred by or reserved for in the Sub-Account for the immediately preceding Valuation Period, and - (c) is an amount representing the Mortality and Expense Risk Charge deducted from each Sub-Account on a daily basis.
+Such amount is equal to 0.65% if you have selected Death Benefit option 1 or 0.85% if you have selected Death Benefit option 2.